gkcng/arc/experiments/JOURNEY.md

 Reducing complexity of the problem affords better guardrails for experimentation, and opportunity to understand how the model architecture addresses the challenges.

+Currently the following process is adopted.
+Starting with a minimal model:
+1. Add an incrementally simple task, or an increased difficulty like grid size, variable grid size… etc.
+1. Get smallest model that generalizes to the test set with some accuracy.
+1. Test largest batch size with appropriate LR that maintains accuracy
+1. Test LR schedules and maximum epoch to improve accuracy before overfit
+1. Note best accuracy -> determine if model complexity should be increased, if not go to 7.
+1. If so, try variety of methods: Embedding Layers, d_model /dff, Encoding/ Decoding Layer, additional architectural components, back to 2.
+1. Look at the Kaggle data set, winners’ write up to pick tasks that are likely in the private test set.
+Pick one.
+1. Repeat 1-6 with a simplified version,
+1. Repeat 1-6 with a realistic version,
+1. Test with ARC Train and Eval Set,
+1. Test with Kaggle private test.

 # Relevant Literature

 A continuation of the ARC challenge.
 Lab42, 2023. https://lab42.global/arc/